-Lacework Polygraph uses deviation from temporal baseline to detect deviations or changes in the behavior resulting in meaningful alerts.
-Alerts are either due to a desired change, misconfiguration or malicious activity.
+Lacework Polygraph uses deviation from a temporal baseline to detect deviations or changes in the behavior resulting in meaningful alerts.
+Alerts are either due to a desired change, misconfiguration, or malicious activity.
 The Lacework Polygraph then scores the alerts based on severity and threat.

 Lacework Polygraph breach detection is more precise and accurate because of key technology innovations:

-- Behavior at process/container Level: Lacework Polygraph observes the behavior of entities at the process level, which is the smallest unit for an application, thus monitoring more precise behavior.
+- Behavior at process/container-level: Lacework Polygraph observes entity behavior at the process-level, which is the smallest unit for an application, thus monitoring more precise behavior.
 A single server typically runs multiple applications and containers with different behaviors.
 Lacework Polygraph does not co-mingle these different behaviors when creating the temporal baseline making anomaly detection very precise.

 - No heuristic alerts: The current approach for the majority of machine learning-based breach detection tools is to identify a type of attack and then look for similar patterns to detect similar attacks.
-The major drawback of this approach is that it can only catch threat types which are already known.
+The major drawback of this approach is that it can catch only threat types that are already known.

 - new user

 - user launching a new binary - this event is generated if an interactive user launches a new application for first time

 - new privilege escalation - escalating user privileges and running new applications

 - new application or container seen for first time

 - new external connection - connection to an external IP/DNS was made from a new application